Nakhon Si Thammarat: History

 Nakhon Si Thammarat was further incorporated into Ayutthaya, who appointed governors to the city, through centralization under King Trailokanat in the fifteenth century.
 Nakhon Si Thammarat served as the main seat of Siamese authority over Southern Thailand and the Malay Peninsula, becoming Muang Ek or first-level city.
-Nakhon Si Thammarat was known of Western sources as "Ligor".
+Nakhon Si Thammarat was known in Western sources as "Ligor".
 Yamada Nagamasa, the Japanese adventurer, was appointed as the governor of Ligor in 1629.
 In the 1680s, during the reign of King Narai, M. de Lamare the French architect renovated the city walls.
 After the Siamese revolution of 1688, the governor of Ligor rebelled against the new King Phetracha.
 King Phetracha sent troops to put down rebels in Ligor in 1692.
 The powers of the governors of Ligor was then curbed and Ligor was put under the authority of Samuha Kalahom the Prime Minister of Southern Siam.

 After the Fall of Ayutthaya in 1767, Phra Palat Nu the vice-governor of Ligor established himself as the local warlord and ruler over Southern Thailand.
 King Taksin of Thonburi marched south to subjugate Phra Palat Nu or Chao Phraya Nakhon Nu in 1769.
 Chao Phraya Nakhon Nu was taken to Thonburi but King Taksin re-installed Nakhon Nu as a tributary ruler of Ligor in 1776.
 King Rama I re-established the governorship of Ligor in 1784 and it ceded to be a tributary kingdom.
 During the Burmese-Siamese War in 1786, the city of Ligor was sacked by the invading Burmese.
 During the tenure of Chao Phraya Nakhon Noi (1811–1838), known in British sources as the "Raja of Ligor", Ligor retained a relative autonomy and emerged as the political and cultural center of Southern Siam.
 Sir John Bowring mentioned in 1857 that the city of Ligor had a population of 12,000 people, perhaps the largest city in southern Siam before being surpassed by Surat Thani and Hatyai in modern times.

 After Nakhon Noi, his son and grandson became respective governors of Nakhon Si Thammarat.
 During the reforms of King Chulalongkorn, the traditional governorship of Ligor was abolished and the city was incorporated into the Monthon Nakhon Si Thammarat 1896.
 When the monthon system was abolished in 1932, the town became a provincial capital.